Jordan River Crossing into the Promised Land

 Crossing the Jordan River in the Bible

-1. The Israelites camped on the east side of the Jordan River, opposite Jericho, before entering the Promised Land.
+1. Before entering the Promised Land, the Israelites camped on the east side of the Jordan River, opposite Jericho.

 Joshua 3:1: Then Joshua rose early in the morning, and they set out from Shittim.
 And they came to the Jordan, he and all the people of Israel, and lodged there before they passed over.